InternetHealthReport/internet-yellow-pages/README.md

 ## Public IYP prototype

 Visit http://iyp.iijlab.net to try our online prototype.
 No password is required, just click the 'connect' button to get started.
 Don't know how to use IYP ?
-Here are the [IYP guides](https://iyp.iijlab.net/guides/) and you could [start from here](https://iyp.iijlab.net/guides/start.html).
+You'll find a guide after clicking the 'connect' button, see also examples [here](https://github.com/InternetHealthReport/internet-yellow-pages/blob/main/documentation/gallery.md).

 Note: This is a read only instance.